Tax loopholes do exist. They are just hard to come by. Even most CPAs and tax professionals have a tough time uncovering them.

-Is a cash balance plan tax deferred?
+Is a plan tax deferred?

 One of the biggest benefits of a cash balance plan is the ability to defer taxes on the contributions each year.
-Tax deferral simply means you can elect to defer paying taxes on the amount you contribute to the plan.
+Tax deferral simply means you elect to defer paying taxes on the amount you contribute to the pension plan.

 The IRS considers cash balance plans “qualified” plans.
 This means that it is specified in Section 401(a) of the Tax Code.
 This allows the contribution to be deductible by the self-employed as well as S-Corps, C-Corps and partnerships.
 A qualified CPA should have some insight into cash balance plans and where to deduct them on your tax return.